FACTBOX-Insurers and reinsurers count the costs of recent hurricanes, quakes

 RSA INSURANCE British motor and home insurer RSA said its UK business would see catastrophe losses from the U.S., Caribbean and Mexico, affecting September results in the marine and international portfolios.

-SCOR French reinsurer Scor estimated a 430 million-euro ($505.94 million) impact from hurricanes Harvey, Irma and Maria and the Mexico earthquake.
+SCOR French reinsurer Scor reported a 430 million euro ($508 million) impact from hurricanes Harvey, Irma and Maria and the Mexico earthquake.

-Scor had said earlier that hurricanes Harvey and Irma were expected to count as an earnings event rather than a capital event in the third quarter.

 SWISS RE Swiss Re, the world’s second-largest reinsurer, estimated its claims burden from hurricanes Harvey, Irma and Maria in the United States and from two earthquakes in Mexico at roughly $3.6 billion in the third quarter.